-The nurseries for males of noble or eminent birth, are provided with grave and learned professors, and their several deputies.
-The clothes and food of the children are plain o and simple.
-They are bred up in the principles of honor, justice, courage, modesty, clemercy, religion, and love of their country; they are always employed in some business, except in the times of eating and sleeping, which are very short, and two hours for diversions, consisting of bodily exercises.
+The nurseries for males of noble or eminent birth, are provided with grave and learned professors, and their sevcral deputies.
+The clothes and food of the children are plain justice, courage, modesty, clemency, religion, and love of their country; they are always employed in some business. short, and two hours for diversions, consisting of bodily exercises.
 They are dressed by men till four years of age, and then are obliged to dress themselves, although their quality be ever so great; and the women attendants, who are aged proportionably to ours at fifty, perform only the most menial offices.
 They are never suffered to converse with servants, but go together, in smaller or greater numbers, to take their diversions, and always in the presence of a professor or one of his deputies; whereby they avoid those early bad impressions of folly and vice, to which our children are subject.
 Their parents are suffered to see them only twice a year; the visit is to last but an hour; they are allowed to kiss the child at meeting and parting; but a professor, who always stands by on those occasions, will not suffer them to whisper, or use any fondling expressions, or bring any presents of toys, sweetmeats, and the like.